 Contact Info: Assoc.
 Vice Chancellor, Environmental Health and Public Safety (919-515-4238)

 1.1 North Carolina State University (“NC State”) is committed to providing a safe and secure campus environment for all members of the university community.
 NC State strives to create an educational environment for students and a work environment for employees that promote educational and career goals.
 Campus/workplace violence impedes such goals.
 Therefore, each member of the NC State community has the responsibility to understand, prevent and respond appropriately to campus/workplace violence.
-This regulation describes violent behavior, actions that constitute a violation, and institutional responses.
+This regulation describes violent behavior, prohibited conduct that constitutes a violation, and institutional responses.

-2.1 Violent Behavior encompasses a broad range of behaviors (irrespective of perceived harm or severity) that may affect the campus or the workplace, may generate reasonable concerns for personal safety, or may result in physical injury.
-Violent behavior includes, but is not limited to, aggressive or frightening acts, intimidation, threats, harassing behavior, stalking/unwanted pursuit, physical attacks, domestic violence or property damage.
+3.1 Violent Behavior encompasses a broad range of behaviors (irrespective of perceived harm or severity) that may affect the campus or the workplace, may generate reasonable concerns for personal safety, or may result in physical injury.
+Violent behavior includes; but is not limited to, aggressive acts, domestic or dating violence, harassment, intimidation, physical attacks, property damage, stalking/unwanted pursuit or threats as defined herein.